-- Start each week by reading the assigned textbook chapter(s).
-Then read the lecture notes which summarize the main points of each chapter. - Take notes as you go through the lesson material.
+- Make it a daily habit to log onto OWL to ensure you have seen everything posted to help you succeed in this class. - Start each week by reading the assigned textbook chapter(s) and lecture slides. - Treat this course as you would do a face-to-face course.
+Take notes as you go through the lesson material.
 Keeping handwritten notes or notes in a regular Word document will help you learn more effectively than just reading or watching. - Work out practice questions on MEL and assigned problems at the end of each chapter in the textbook. - Connect with others.
 Try forming an online study group and meet on a weekly basis for study and peer support. - Do not be afraid to ask questions.
 If you have questions or are struggling to understand any concept, contact me and/or teaching assistant.

-Please Note Department & University Policies for Fall 2021
+Please Note Department & University Policies for Fall 2022